Maueboss/Applied-linear-models/README.md

 I also performed diagnostic checks to validate model assumptions, assess collinearity, and identify influential data points.
 Future temperature trends were simulated based on methane emissions and other factors, providing a prediction for 2030.

 Potential improvements include expanding the dataset to cover more countries and experimenting with advanced machine learning models to enhance predictive accuracy.

+Data can be found at: https://mega.nz/folder/ScE1TTAZ#UEuG5e2174CKZT0paREKVA.
+Be sure to inclue the folder "data" before running the script.